After carbon-fee defeat, Inslee rolls out new clean-energy proposals

 Rebounding from the defeat of a carbon fee initiative he strongly backed, Gov. Jay Inslee is proposing a suite of legislation to fight climate change, including a plan to rid electric utilities of fossil fuel-generated power by 2045.

-Calling his proposals “a clean energy smart deal” during a news conference Monday at Seattle’s Pacific Tower, Inslee said they would put Washington on track to meet a target of reducing greenhouse-gas emissions 25 percent below 1990 levels by 2035.
+Calling his proposals “a clean energy smart deal” during a news conference Monday at Seattle’s Pacific Tower, Inslee said they would put Washington on track to meet a target in state law of reducing greenhouse-gas emissions 25 percent below 1990 levels by 2035.

-Other proposals in Inslee’s legislative package include phasing out “super-pollutant” hydrofluorocarbons used in air conditioning, a clean-fuels standard targeting auto emissions, incentives for electric and zero-emission vehicles, conversion of two state ferries to electric hybrid engines, and increased energy-efficiency regulations for buildings.
+Other proposals in Inslee’s legislative package include phasing out “super-pollutant” hydrofluorocarbons used in air conditioning, a clean-fuels standard targeting auto emissions, incentives for electric vehicles, and increased energy-efficiency regulations for buildings.

 In all, the proposals would include $268 million in spending in the 2019-21 state budget, according to a summary of the agenda distributed by the governor’s office.
+Among the largest expenses would be $53 million to convert two state ferries to electric hybrids and $64 million to build two new electric ferries.

 Most Read Local Stories